christowski/Moonshot/README.md

 ## Installation
 1. To preview the website locally, you’ll need to run a local server like Mamp (oldschool, I know …).
-2. I wrote the styles for this website in Sass, so to continue working with Sass, you’ll need to have a compiler (I used Compass).
+2. I wrote the styles for this website in scss, so to continue working with scss, you’ll need to have a compiler (I used Compass).
 3. [Install Ruby and compass](http://compass-style.org/install/)
 4. ```$ git clone https://github.com/christowski/Moonshot.git```
 5. ```$ cd [The folder’s location]```